-Claim Adjustment Reason Codes (CARC) CO 50 These are non-covered services because this is not deemed a ‘medical necessity’ by the payer.
+Claim Adjustment Reason Codes (CARC) CO-50 Denial Code.
+These are non covered services denial because this is not deemed a ‘medical necessity’ by the payer.
 Note: Refer to the 835 Healthcare Policy Identification Segment (loop 2110 Service Payment Information REF), if present.

 In addition to Claim Adjustment Reason Code you may receive Remittance Advice Remark Codes (RARC) N115 This decision was based on a Local Coverage Determination (LCD).
 An LCD provides a guide to assist in determining whether a particular item or service is covered.
 A copy of this policy is available at www.cms.gov/mcd, or if you do not have web access, you may contact the contractor to request a copy of the LCD.

 The denial is based on the Medical necessity i.e. the diagnosis code may be insufficient to support medical necessity as per the NCD / LCD guidelines.
 According to Section 522 of the Benefits Improvement and Protection Act (BIPA) an LCD is a decision by a fiscal intermediary (FI) or carrier whether to cover a particular service on an intermediary-wide or carrier-wide basis in accordance with Section 1862(a)(1)(A) of the Social Security Act (e.g., a determination as to whether the service or item is reasonable and necessary).

 Medical policies are defined to permit reimbursement only for services that are “reasonable and necessary.”